 To keep your scooter in the best possible condition we recommend that when not in use it is stored indoors, away from the rain and sunlight which can cause damage, corrosion and fading if left for too long.

 To get your scooter to operate as smoothly as possible it's a good idea to lubricate it periodically.
-Putting some lubricant on the wheel bearings can make them glide a little smoother and some on the silver nubs on the folding block can make collapsing your scooter a little easier.
+Putting some lubricant on the wheel axles can make them glide a little smoother and some on the silver nubs on the folding block can make collapsing your scooter a little easier.
 Also applying it to the brake spring can prevent any squeaking that may occur.

 Whilst doing your scooter maintenance look out for any scooter parts that need replacing.
 If you notice any repairs need to be done, you can read our helpful scooter repair tips and get in contact if you have any trouble.